 As discussed in Note 1 to the Consolidated Financial Statements, the Company adopted FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" as of January 1, 2007, Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment", as of January 1, 2006, and SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans - An Amendment of FASB Statement No. 87, 88, 106 and 132(R)", as of December 31, 2006 for the recognition and disclosure provisions and as of January 1, 2007 for the measurement date provisions.
+As discussed in Note 19 B & C, the Company has updated its financial statements to reflect the sale of its Brazilian subsidiary as discontinued operations and Revlon, Inc.'s 1-for-10 reverse stock split.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of Revlon, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2007, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), and our report dated March 5, 2008, expressed an unqualified opinion on the effectiveness of the Company's internal control over financial reporting.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the effectiveness of Revlon, Inc. and subsidiaries' internal control over financial reporting as of December 31, 2007, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), and our report dated March 5, 2008, expressed an unqualified opinion on the effectiveness of the Company's internal control over financial reporting.